thisunravisara/hello-world/README.md

 This is the sourcecode of the Creately Mobile hybrid app.
 The app is focused on letting mobile users viewing and collaborating on diagrams.
 Full specification can be found on [Google Sites](https://sites.google.com/a/cinergix.com/creately-player-viewer-and-mobile/functional-sepcifications/2-5-creately-mobile).

 # Setting Up #
-This section discusses setting up the development enviornment for the Creately Mobile hybrid app.
+This section discusses setting up the development enviornment for the Electron project.

 Download and install

 * [NodeJS](https://nodejs.org/en/download/)
 * [Ruby](http://rubyinstaller.org/downloads/) ( Only if needed in 6th command  )

-Run the following commands in cmd / terminal.
-If you get 'Permission denied' error in OS X or Linux [ steps  here](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md)
+Run the following commands in cmd / terminal. ( If you get 'Permission denied' error in OS X or Linux follow [ steps  here](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) )

 ###### 1. Install Yeoman tools
  ```sh